valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 }
 ```
 ~> **Note on DNS Server IP Address setting**
 The DNS Server IP address setting only applies to Gateways deployed in Azure.
-It is a user-specified override for the Valtix Gateway management interface (VNic).
+It is a user-specified override for the Gateway management interface (VNic).
 The DNS specified should be a single IP referencing a DNS that can resolve publicly accessible domains.
 When specified, the user-defined DNS will be used for any DNS resolution required by the Management traffic.
 When not specified, the Management DNS will be taken from the VNet DNS setting.

-### To deploy the AWS Gateway instances into private subnets with no public IPs assigned to the interfaces
+### To deploy Gateway instances into private subnets with no public IPs assigned to the interfaces
 ```hcl
 settings {
   name = "controller.gateway.assign_public_ip"